 Everything about developing a 2D game tends to be easier.
 From the art to the coding to the level design, there is just less to worry about.
 First time teams are advised to tackle a 2D game.

 GameMaker Studio is a popular tool for making 2D games.
-The basic version can be registered for free and has every feature a starting team needs.
-The “Professional” paid version adds the ability to export projects to iOS and other platforms.
+There is a free version that limits the number of different objects you can have in a game.
+The full paid version of the program provides unlimited resources.
 New programmers can use the visual scripting system to start programming a game without writing code while experienced programmers can go under the hood to use the written scripting language.

 Free Web based (any platform)